bbgrabbag/monorepo-template/packages/component_library_template/README.md

 Library includes a basic Material UI installation as well as a premade `<CustomThemeProvider>` component.
 See [documentation](https://mui.com/material-ui/customization/theming/) for details on how to customize themes

 ##### Theme
-- To use custom themes, import `CustomThemeProvider` and wrap around root entrypoint of your application:
+- To use custom themes in another workspace, import `CustomThemeProvider` and wrap around root entrypoint of your application:

 ```js
 import * as React from "react";